To believe in the power of songs

 - Gratuitous Panning: "Ending Start".

-- Ms. Fanservice: Interestingly inverted.
+- Ms. Fanservice: Zig-zagged.
 When the band first came to prominence, Haines was known for wearing skinny short skirts and frantic, hip-shaking dancing (which was a staple of their early music videos).
-As time progressed, however, she dropped the dancing and settled on more conventional attire.
+As time progressed, however, she dropped the dancing and switched to pants and exposed midriffs.

 - Obsession Song: "Poster of a Girl", which depending on your interpretation, is either Haines obsessing over random sexual encounters or her reaction to someone who's infatuated with her.